studam/Tableau/README.md

 * You are able to load and continue working on the same workbook.

-* When you are finished with your assignment, you will turn in the URL to your Tableau Public workbook along with any additional files used for your analysis.
+* When you are finished with your challenge, you will turn in the URL to your Tableau Public workbook along with any additional files used for your analysis.

 ## Background